Violet Trefusis: Personal life

-Trefusis is best remembered today for her love affair with the wealthy Vita Sackville-West.
+Trefusis is best remembered for her love affair with the wealthy Vita Sackville-West.
 Virginia Woolf described this by analogy in her 1928 novel Orlando.
 In this romanticized biography of Sackville-West, Trefusis is represented by the Russian princess Sasha.

 The two women both wrote fictional accounts that referred to this love affair (Challenge by Sackville-West, and Broderie Anglaise, a roman à clef in French by Trefusis).
 Sackville-West's son Nigel Nicolson wrote the non-fiction Portrait of a Marriage (1973), based on material from his mother's letters, and adding extensive "clarifications", including some of his father's point of view.
 Such works explored other aspects of the affair.
 Aspects of Trefusis' character also featured in other novels, including Lady Montdore in Nancy Mitford's Love in a Cold Climate (1949), and Muriel in Harold Acton's The Soul's Gymnasium.

 Each of the participants left extensive written accounts in surviving letters and diaries.
 Alice Keppel, Victoria Sackville-West, Harold Nicolson, Denys Trefusis and Pat Dansey also left documents that referred to the affair.

 Diana Souhami's Mrs Keppel and her Daughter (1997) provides an overview of the affair and of the main actors in the drama.
 When Violet was 10, she met Vita (who was two years older) for the first time.
 After that, they attended the same school for several years and soon recognised a bond between them.
 When Violet was 14, she confessed her love to Vita and gave her a ring.
 In 1910, after the death of Edward VII, Mrs Keppel made her family observe a "discretion" leave of about two years before re-establishing themselves in British society.
 When they returned to London, the Keppels moved to a house in Grosvenor Street.
 At that time, Violet learned that Vita was soon to be engaged to Harold Nicolson and was involved in an affair with Rosamund Grosvenor.
 Violet made it clear that she still loved Vita, but became engaged to make Vita jealous.
 This did not stop Vita from marrying Harold (in October 1913), who was also bisexual.
 Vita and Harold maintained an open marriage.